Setting out on a trip, we all need supplies (except that one time). The Pilgrimage offers the following initiatives to facilitate a good journey:

 Spiritual direction is not teaching, disciple-making, counseling, mentoring, or therapy.
 Instead, it is a time to look at one’s relationship with God in a safe, prayerful, and welcoming atmosphere: Where do you put your faith?
 How is that faith being stretched?
 What is God saying to you in all areas of your life?
 How do spiritual disciplines help or hinder your growth?
 How is God inviting you to grow more fully into the person He wants you to be?

 The spiritual direction of the Pilgrimage is a product of my Trinitarian, Jesus-focused spirituality, but directees do not need to be Christians to seek spiritual direction here.
 My practice as a spiritual caregiver is to meet each person where they find themselves on their heart-pilgrimage and in their understanding of God.
-If you do not consider yourself to be a Christian but are open to exploring with me who God is and how that God might intersect with your life, I would be honored to accompany you on your pilgrimage.
+If you do not consider yourself a Christian but are open to exploring with me who God is and how that God might intersect with your life, I would be honored to accompany you on your pilgrimage.

 Spiritual direction costs $50 per session.
 To discuss why I accept payment for a spiritual service, feel free to contact me.
 To engage me as your spiritual director through the Pilgrimage, please also contact me.
 I look forward to hearing from you.